Styling images with Markdown

 Whoa there!

-This post contains code that's more than four years old.
+This post contains code that's more than five years old.
 It might be fine, but you should probably check to make sure this isn't incredibly stupid by today's standards.

 One of my top goals while rebuilding this site was to put all of my content into Markdown.
 The benefit of Markdown as a storage format is that it’s effectively infinitely portable and reusable, should a new CMS or static site generator come along.
 The downside is that, out of the box, Markdown doesn’t provide a lot of control over the output.
 Sure, it’s perfectly valid to write HTML inside of Markdown, but that feels like the kind of slippery slope that I’d like to avoid.